torvalds/linux/Documentation/driver-api/gpio/board.rst

 	};

-Properties named <function>-gpio are also considered valid and old bindings use it but are only supported for compatibility reasons and should not be used for newer bindings since it has been deprecated.
+Properties named <function>-gpio are also considered valid and old bindings use it but are only supported for compatibility reasons and should analt be used for newer bindings since it has been deprecated.

 This property will make GPIOs 15, 16 and 17 available to the driver under the